robang74/redfishos/forum/quick-first-setup-guide.md

-## Quick first setup guide
+## Quick First Setup Guide v1.0.4

 This is a step-by-step mini guide to follow immediately after having flashed your smartphone with SailFish OS.
 It has been written and tested with a Sony Xperia 10 II smartphone.

-Some suggestion about flashing your smartphone with SailFish OS and copying with the USB v3.x problems have been reported at the begging of the [Quick Start Guide](https://forum.sailfishos.org/t/quick-start-guide-v1-7-3-4/15857) and that sections belong to this guide more that the other one.
+Some suggestion about flashing your smartphone with SailFish OS and copying with the USB v3.x problems have been reported at the begging of the [Quick Start Guide](quick-start-guide.md) and that sections belong to this guide more that the other one.
 Unfortunately the other one is not anymore editable therefore, I cannot move here such information and I wish not duplicate them here.

 ---